basilhussain/codeblocks-asxxxx-stm8-asm-lexer/README.md

-# ASxxxx STM8 Assembly Code Lexer for Code::Blocks IDE
+# ASxxxx STM8 Assembly Code Syntax Highlighting Lexer for Code::Blocks IDE

-This is a syntax highlighting lexer for the Code::Blocks IDE supporting the particular dialect of STM8 assembly code used by the ASxxxx assembler.
-SDCC's SDAS assemblers are also based on a fork of the ASxxxx assembler, so this also supports that.
+This is a syntax highlighting lexer for the [Code::Blocks IDE](https://www.codeblocks.org/) supporting the particular dialect of STM8 assembly code used by the [ASxxxx](https://shop-pdp.net/ashtml/asxxxx.php) assembler.
+[SDCC](http://sdcc.sourceforge.net/)'s SDAS assemblers are also based on a fork of the ASxxxx assembler, so this also supports that.

 Stylable syntax features supported are: